attakdefand/rustik-system-architecture/README.md

 5.  **Access the Application**:
     Open your web browser and navigate to `http://localhost:9002` (or the port specified in your terminal output for the Next.js server).

-## Project Purpose & Disclaimer

-*   Rustik is primarily an **educational tool** designed to help users explore and understand complex system architecture concepts in an interactive way.
-*   The AI-generated analyses are **conceptual and for informational purposes only**.
-They are not production-ready designs or definitive architectural advice.
-*   This tool is **not intended to automatically generate fully functional systems**.
-Real-world system design requires deep expertise, thorough planning, and consideration of specific business and operational contexts.

 ## Future Enhancements (Potential Ideas)